 Educational slides, videos, posters, buttons, statistics, social medial to help educate and promote hand hygiene.

-This video developed by the CDC that demonstrates how patients can approach staff about hand hygiene in a non-confrontational manner.
-This free, five-minute video focuses on patient and staff attitudes, and shows how patients can comfortably ask their caregiver to wash or clean their hands before providing hands-on care if they haven’t seen them do so.
-This patient and staff training tool is ideally suited for viewing on public healthcare broadcasting sites throughout the facility, such as lobbies or waiting rooms.
-This video, available in English and Spanish, teaches two key points to hospital patients and visitors to help prevent infections: the importance of practicing hand hygiene while in the hospital, and that it is appropriate to ask or remind their healthcare providers to practice hand hygiene as well.
+Videos developed by the CDC demonstrating how patients can approach staff about hand hygiene in a non-confrontational manner.
+These free videos (in English and Spanish) focus on patient and staff attitudes, and shows how patients can comfortably ask their caregiver to wash or clean their hands before providing hands-on care if they haven’t seen them do so.
+This training tool is ideally suited for viewing on public healthcare broadcasting sites throughout the facility, such as lobbies or waiting rooms.
+The videos teach two key points to hospital patients and visitors to help prevent infections: the importance of practicing hand hygiene while in the hospital, and that it is appropriate to ask or remind their healthcare providers to practice hand hygiene as well.
 Modeled after the video that airline passengers are required to view prior to take-off on a flight, this new video is intended to be shown to patients upon admission to the hospital.
 The goal of the video is to inform patients at the beginning of their hospital stay about what they can do to help prevent infections throughout the duration of their stay.

 A How-To-Guide to help boost hand hygiene compliance to 100 percent using behavior-modification techniques, “best practice” guidelines, and rigorous program compliance was launched in 2006 by the CDC in collaboration with the nonprofit Institute for Healthcare Improvement (IHI) and two leading infection-control professional societies – the Association for Professionals in Infection Control and Epidemiology (APIC) and the Society for Healthcare Epidemiology of America (SHEA).
 The guide promotes multidisciplinary team approach and contains numerous resources, including a questionnaire for surveying clinical staff of their knowledge of hand hygiene.